angelsanchez/js-capacity-test/README.md

  - Comments and maintainability of the code will be appreciated.
  - In order to complete the unfinished parts, you can modify any file, write new functions, create new files, etc...
  - You can submit the test solved without completing all the parts.
+ - A modern web browser.
+The latest version of Chrome, Safari and Firefox.
+IE9 and greater should work, IE8 does not.

 Thank you very much, [Intelygenz](http://www.intelygenz.com/en/)